Clarifications on the origin of the character “Bu” “武”

 This shows a tendency that even today, the Japanese linguistics do not accept the sense of the “Hokodome” for this Kanji.

-However, because of successive theorizing and interpretation, especially by martial arts practitioners and teachers, this definition is found frequently (even in the motto of a famous martial arts equipment manufacturer).
+However, because of successive theorizing and interpretation, especially by martial arts practitioners and teachers, this definition is found very frequently.

 By definition, “Budo” is a reinterpretation of ancient “Bujutsu” a transition of arts of peace and arts of war.